 Some things simply shouldn’t be said.
 When they come from people who don’t understand what you are going through, even well-intentioned comments and questions can be frustrating and hurtful.

-Cindy Laverty, caregiver coach, radio talk show host, and author of Caregiving: Eldercare Made Clear and Simple, offers examples of phrases that can leave caregivers thinking, “Did they really just say that?”
+Cindy Laverty, caregiver coach and author of Caregiving: Eldercare Made Clear and Simple, offers examples of phrases that can leave caregivers thinking, “Did they really just say that?”

 Tips for Responding to Callous Comments

 Conversational courtesies tend to fly out the window when intense situations (like caregiving) and strong emotions collide.
-According to Laverty, caregivers tend to exhibit heightened sensitivity to criticism.
-“Everything seems to affect you more because you’re under a lot of pressure and trying to do a million things in a day,” she says.
+Caregivers already have a largely thankless job and tend to exhibit heightened sensitivity to criticism.
+“Everything seems to affect you more because you’re under a lot of pressure and trying to do a million things in a day,” Laverty recalls.

 It’s easy for a stressed-out caregiver to take a well-intentioned comment or question the wrong way and snap at whoever said it.
 Laverty has a few suggestions for caregivers on the receiving end: